balena-io-hardware/etcherPro-assemblyGuide-doc/README.md

 </p>

 4. Connect the touchpanel ribbon cable to the touchpanel connector
-- The touchpanel connector have a small plastic flap that should be lifted up to accept the ribbon cable and then pushed down to secure the cable in place
+- The touchpanel connector has a small plastic flap that should be lifted to accept the ribbon cable and then pushed down to secure the cable in place
 - Make sure that the ribbon cable is gently pushed all the way in the connector before pushing down the connector flap

 <p align="center">